 - The Nobel Prize ceremonies are conducted in Stockholm, Sweden, each year.
 (Nobel Peace Prize is in Norway)

 - Swedes are reputed to love paying taxes, some of the highest in the world.
 They believe it is their civic responsibility and espouse the benefits.
-All Swedes benefit from a well respected socialized medical system, free medical dental, and optical care up to the age of 21, both parents getting 480 days of parental leave, subsidized daycare, five weeks of paid vacation per year, and there no need to file taxes as taxes are based on income.
+All Swedes benefit from a well-respected socialized medical system, free medical dental, and optical care up to the age of 21, both parents getting 480 days of parental leave, subsidized daycare, five weeks of paid vacation per year, and there is no need to file taxes as taxes are based on income.

 - The 8-10th century Vikings of Sweden were a formidable group, highly skilled at warfare; they conquered and dominated much of Northern and Eastern Europe.